 After spotting the support group online just in time, a man named Michael Marsellos agreed to foster the pup.

 For now she has a safe place to rest her head, but Fantasia is still waiting for her forever family to walk through the door.
-To cover the cost of her care and training while in her foster home, the same group who saved her life once has started a GoFundMe page
+To cover the cost of her care and training while in her foster home, the same group who saved her life once has started a GoFundMe page.
+They write:

 Let’s also hope Fantasia’s story helps save the lives of many more dogs, just like Fantasia, who are waiting in pounds today, sitting on the edge of life or death, hoping someone will come along, look into their heart, and see the beauty and love burning within and take the same chance on them as we have taken with Fantasia.